gravitational/gravity/docs/6.x/terraform.md

 ### Authentication
 The terraform provider uses token based authentication which must be provisioned to the cluster before being used.

-See [Configuring Users & Tokens](https://gravitational.com/telekube/docs/cluster/#configuring-users-tokens) for more information
+See [Configuring Users & Tokens](https://gravitational.com/telekube/docs/config/#configuring-users-tokens) for more information.

 ## gravityenterprise_endpoints